 The Systems Genomics: Clinical Communication and Counseling Graduate Certificate is a 12-credit asynchronous online program consisting of four courses designed to provide foundational concepts of counseling and health communication theories.
 Concepts of counseling will be applied in varied formats toward creating effective provider-patient or advocate-consumer communication.
 Skill development will focus on supporting health care discussions and conversations requiring translation of genetic and genomic information for the benefit of the person and society in the era of precision medicine.
 This program is designed for individuals tracking for or already practicing in the health care field who are interested in gaining an academic foundation to improve work performance and/or for professional advancement.
 Admission to the graduate program in Systems Genomics: Clinical Communication and Counseling requires completion of an undergraduate degree in a related communication, health and/or science field.

 Requirements: ISG 5200, 5201, 5202, and 5203.
 It is recommended that the courses be completed in the order listed.
 Each required course taken must be passed with a grade of B- or higher to count toward the certificate requirements.

+Women’s, Gender and Sexuality Studies

+The Women’s, Gender and Sexuality Studies Graduate Certificate program offers students the opportunity to develop their research and scholarship in the areas of gender and sexuality studies, transnational feminism, queer theory, transgender studies, race, decolonial thought, disability studies, digital humanities and border studies.
+The WGSS certificate emphasizes praxis, theory and methodology and is grounded in a feminist analytic.
+The certificate challenges disciplinary boundaries and facilitates critical reflection within the field of gender, sexuality and feminist studies.
+Students must compete 12 credits.

+Required Courses: WGSS 5365 or WGSS 5366.

+Elective Requirements: Students must complete nine credits of graduate-level elective courses in Women’s, Gender, and Sexuality Studies or cross-listed with Women’s Gender, and Sexuality Studies.
+Students may also choose electives from WGSS-approved courses offered in other disciplines as listed on the WGSS Website.
+No more than three credits of Independent Study (WGSS 5390) may be applied towards the certificate, unless approved by the WGSS Graduate Studies Committee.
+Students who will be working as Teaching Assistants in WGSS are strongly encouraged to take WGSS 5366.